15 team-building activities for kids

 Players create a knot by holding hands and attempting to untangle themselves without letting go.
 Group Games shows you how to increase the difficulty by adding more people.

-In Team Building Hub's Birthday Line Up, kids have to line up by birthday without saying a word.
+In Guide, Inc.'s Birthday Line Up, kids have to line up by birthday without saying a word.